peezd/peezd/README.md

 - 👋 Hi, I’m @peezd
 - 👀 I’m interested in product management and product strategy, Fintech / Defi,technical innovation, mission based companies, and of course puppies.
-All the puppies.
+-
 - 📫 How to reach me ... micah.evans at protonmail.com, or hit me on linkedin https://www.linkedin.com/in/micah-evans/

 <!---